zeagle848/TRIPCO-POC/README.md

-# Technical Assesment for TRIPCO
+# Technical Assessment for TRIPCO

 ## Table of Contents